 Primary Research

-Primary interviews have been conducted to gather insights such as exhaust aftertreatment system market sizing estimation and forecast, future technology trends, and upcoming technologies in the exhaust aftertreatment systems.
+Primary interviews have been conducted to gather insights, including exhaust aftertreatment system market sizing estimation and forecast, future trends, and upcoming technologies in the market.
 Data triangulation of all these points was done using the information gathered from secondary research and model mapping.
 Stakeholders from the demand and supply sides have been interviewed to understand their views on the aforementioned points.

 To know about the assumptions considered for the study, download the pdf brochure